 River Raisin National Battlefield Will Expand Thanks to National Park Trust and Partners

-Washington, DC (April 5, 2019) – National Park Trust (NPT) is thrilled to announce that in partnership with The Carls Foundation, the City of Monroe, and the Michigan Department of Natural Resources (DNR) it will work with River Raisin National Battlefield Park to acquire and restore seven parcels near the park which are integral to the preservation of the battlefield.
+Washington, DC (April 5, 2019) – National Park Trust is thrilled to announce that in partnership with The Carls Foundation, the City of Monroe, and the Michigan Department of Natural Resources (DNR) it will work with River Raisin National Battlefield Park to acquire and restore seven parcels near the park which are integral to the preservation of the battlefield.
 Together the groups will contribute $711,000 to purchase and restore these parcels.

-The land parcels are located along the river bank of the River Raisin and north of the current River Raisin National Battlefield Park boundaries in Monroe, Michigan.
+The land parcels are located along the riverbank of the River Raisin and north of the current River Raisin National Battlefield Park boundaries in Monroe, Michigan.
 Each of the seven parcels is important in completing the vision of a historically accurate re-creation of Frenchtown as it was in 1813 when the battle occurred.

-The partnership between National Park Trust and The Carls Foundation were key in securing matching funding from the City of Monroe and a Michigan Natural Resources Trust Fund Grant.
+The partnership between National Park Trust and The Carls Foundation was key in securing matching funding from the City of Monroe and a Michigan Natural Resources Trust Fund Grant.
 The state will be matching each dollar given by The Carls Foundation with nearly $2.50, accounting for 71% of the total project cost.
 This is one of the most significant grants of its kind from Michigan DNR to support an urban land project.